chrisdjscott/Atoman/README.md

 On Mac OS X you can build a .app application using [PyInstaller](http://www.pyinstaller.org/).
 Simply change to the pyinstaller/ directory and run `./build.sh` (you may need to edit the path to pyinstaller.py).

+## Running the tests

+Currently there are not many tests, but you should run the ones that are there.
+Change to the `CDJSVis/tests` directory and run `nosetests -v`.